isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-"reseat" means "making a reference or a smart pointer refer to a different object."
+"reseat" means "making a pointer or a smart pointer refer to a different object."

 ##### Example